Privacy and authentication

 The objective is to develop a privacy evaluation framework underpinned by statistical analysis, data provenance and mobile technology.
 This framework will be integrated with emerging data systems being developed by the rail industry and also into a wider (sector-independent) framework being proposed by the Digital Catapult (the UK government's innovation centre for digital technologies).
 This will enable better communication to passengers as to why their data is needed and how it will be handled in order to increase trust and feelings of control, thus providing a virtuous circle of data provision, leading to enhanced customer experience and hence further data provision.

-The OJPA project aims to ease the daily frustrations of travelling on public transport by developing a virtual assistant based on artificial intelligence (including machine learning, evolutionary computation and decision control).
+The OJPA project aimed to ease the daily frustrations of travelling on public transport by developing a virtual assistant based on artificial intelligence (including machine learning, evolutionary computation and decision control).

 Unlike current route recommendation apps, the OJPA product learns the individual needs of passengers and seamlessly offers real-time alternative routes, including on-demand taxi services, in the likely event that a delay happens.
 Customers will be able to make their needs known via a chatbot (on WIFI) – whether they want to find out the speed or price of a journey, or need to find a seat or access a power source on a train.